Call +45 3954 5454

 The end-product from the process is a stable and dry powder and is used for a variety of purposes.
 The majority of the SDA product produced throughout the world is re-used in road construction, building materials, and for other purposes in the construction industry.

-The unique implementation of spray drying technology for acid gas absorption was originally invented by GEA Niro in the 1970’s, and has ever since continuously been further developed and optimized to meet changing conditions and requirements.
-Hence, GEA Niro’s semi-dry process stands as an efficient, versatile and mature technology.
+The unique implementation of spray drying technology for acid gas absorption was originally invented by GEA Process Engineering in the 1970’s, and has ever since continuously been further developed and optimized to meet changing conditions and requirements.
+Hence, the GEA Niro semi-dry process stands as an efficient, versatile and mature technology.

-GEA Niro customizes our SDA process to fit the customer's needs and demands as well as meeting relevant environmental legislations.
+GEA Process Engineering customizes our SDA process to fit the customer's needs and demands as well as meeting relevant environmental legislations.
 Well-proven features are among others peak control systems and activated carbon injection systems to ensure low mercury and dioxin emission.